rrthomas/ruth/README.md

   expression `$transformQuery` applied to it.
 Returns the updated copy of `$nodes`.
 - `ruth:real-path($relPath as xs:string) as xs:string` returns the file
-  system path of the file given by `$relPath`.
+  system path of the file given by `$relPath`, a path relative to the current file.
 If `$relPath` does not correspond to a file, an error is raised.
-Note in particular that a directory does not necessarily correspond to a single file system path.
+This function cannot be used for directories, because a directory in the input path may represent more than one file system path.

 Ruth also supplies a version of the [FunctX](http://www.xqueryfunctions.com/) function library, without the